Anna Blackmore, BA(HONS), DO, MNCH, C-IAYT

 Anna has for many years been involved in training yoga teachers and first studied yoga therapy in India in 1982 and later in the UK and the USA, before returning to India to do a certification training.
 She was one of the founders of the Yoga Campus yoga therapy diploma course and served as a board member and clinic supervisor for 7 years.

-Wanting to learn more about the body, Anna then studied and practiced several forms of bodywork, massage and reflexology, before discovering shiatsu.
+Wanting to learn more about the body, Anna then studied and practiced several forms of bodywork, including massage, polarity therapy, pulsing and reflexology, before discovering shiatsu.
 She has qualifications in shiatsu from The Community Health Foundation (1984) and The College of Shiatsu (1993), was registered for many years with the Shiatsu Society as a practitioner and senior teacher and was an assessor for several years.
 She taught shiatsu, oriental medicine, anatomy, physiology and pathology for the European Shiatsu School for 12 years.

 "In 1982, while on a yoga retreat, I met the late Chris Jarmey, who was the founder/director of the European Shiatsu School and wrote many successful books on shiatsu, oriental medicine, anatomy and tai chi.
 He was one of the most inspiring, talented (and humorous) teachers on these subjects, a close friend, mentor and great source of inspiration to me."